noahkrem/OS-Kernel-Sim/README.md

 Quantum (Q) - Time quantum of running process expires

 Send (S) - Send a message to another process, block until reply.

+Receive (R) - Receive a message, block until one arrives.

+Reply (Y) - Unblocks sender and delivers reply.

+New Semaphore (N) - Initialize the named semaphore with the value given.
+IDs can take a value from 0 to 4.
+This can only be done once for a semaphore, subsequent attempts result in error.

+Semaphore P (P) - Execute the semaphore P operation on behalf of the running process.
+Assume sempahores IDs numbered 0 through 4.

+Semaphore V (V) - Execute the semaphore V operation on behalf of the running process.
+Assume sempahores IDs numbered 0 through 4.

+Procinfo (I) - Dump complete state information of process to screen.

+Totalinfo (T) - Display all process queues and their contents.